 Federal, state and local environmental laws and regulations apply to the Company's ownership and operation of real property.
 Inherent in owning and operating real property are the risks of hidden environmental liabilities and the costs of any required clean-up.
 Under the laws of certain states, contamination of a property may give rise to a lien on the property to secure recovery of the costs of clean-up.
 In several states, this lien has priority over the lien of an existing mortgage against such property.
 In addition, in some states and under the federal Comprehensive Environmental Response, Compensation, and Liability Act of 1980 ("CERCLA"), the Company may be liable, in certain circumstances, as an "owner" or "operator," for costs of cleaning-up releases or threatened releases of hazardous substances at a property mortgaged to it.
-The Company also risks environmental liability when it forecloses on a property mortgaged to it, although federal legislation provides for a safe harbor from CERCLA liability for secured lenders that foreclose and sell the mortgaged real estate, provided that certain requirements are met.
+The Company also risks environmental liability for secured lenders that foreclose and sell the mortgaged real estate, provided that certain requirements are met.
 However, there are circumstances in which actions taken could still expose the Company to CERCLA liability.
 Application of various other federal and state environmental laws could also result in the imposition of liability on the Company for costs associated with environmental hazards.